11 Proven Ways to Motivate Employees

 11. Communicate clearly and ask the employees what they want

-To conclude our list of the best ways to motivate your employees, we have a simple tip: ask what they want/wish.
+To conclude our list of the best ways to motivate your employees, we have a simple tip: ask what they want/wish through clear communication.
 This affirmation is not made in black and white but inside the context of each company.

 People’s preferences are dynamic and change with time.
 For example, three years ago, remote working was not a preference.
 That was it if a person had to commute for four hours with no choice.